 Why are you recommending teachers pre-record lessons to post for students and not record and post a live session?

 In short, because it comes back to what your goal is with posting the lesson.
 You may be describing or demonstrating a new concept.
 Would posting a short lesson video give your students better understanding?
-Would posting the entire class allow the student to “experience” the live lesson?

 When you post recordings, keep in mind – how do you want your students to experience your lesson?